fallow64/subgen/README.md

 ## Requirements

 - `torch` (package)
     - Note: only for automatic detection of CUDA.
-If CLI args are specified, torch is not imported.
+If the correct CLI args are specified, torch is not imported.
 - `ffmpeg` (system)
 - `whisperx` (system)
     - Note: this does not use the python package, but instead it's CLI.